ndj13/react-portfolio/README.md

 ## Description

-This project showcases some if the projects I created and collaborated on during my time as a george Washington Fullstack Coding Bootcamp.
+This project showcases some if the projects I created and collaborated on during my time as a George Washington Fullstack Coding Bootcamp.

 ## Languages